Whether you’re training for a triathlon or simply looking to clear your mind with a peaceful swim surrounded by...

 Less confident hikers can follow the Miners Track, which doesn’t go all the way to the summit but still provides fantastic views.
 Discover a selection of walks in North Wales with our travel guide and pick just the ramble for you.

-The Limestone Way takes you through the White Peak area of the Peak District National Park.
+Our next UK walking destination is The Limestone Way, taking you through the White Peak area of the Peak District National Park.
 As well as the limestone cliffs, pastures, and small towns and villages, this route is blanketed with pretty wildflowers, purple heather, and wild orchids – the ideal backdrop to your family photograph.

 This trail leads through the southern part of Britain’s first National Park, meandering along the stunning Derbyshire Dales and through picturesque villages.
 Make sure you have your walking boots strapped on, as this walk finds its way along many country tracks and through sheep-filled fields, though it is a relatively gentle trail.